Mobile Menu

 Can you sleep your way to better health?

-Sleep is a healthy habit
+Sleep is a Life Requirement

 Sleep is a life requirement.
 The longest known record for staying awake was clocked in around 264 hours (about 11 days) by a teenager in California back in 1965!
 While no known human death is recorded due to lack of sleep, according to Wikipedia,